jrothwell/sonic-asteroids/README.md

 # SonicAsteroids sound engine

 A sound engine for macOS, written in Swift 4.2, for the [Elixoids v3](https://github.com/devstopfix/elixoids) game engine.
 No longer compatible with the v1 sound stream!
+Listen to the [cacophony with headphones](https://vimeo.com/332919838).

 ## Getting started
 To install dependencies you will need [Carthage](https://github.com/Carthage/Carthage) (this can be installed using homebrew.)